 If we state a time range, then for the purposes of this report we look at the upper end of the range.
 For example, if the range is three-tofive years, we assess the delivery of the investment objective over five years.
-If a fund has not yet reached the upper end of its performance period, we review the existing track record to determine if it is delivering value.

-Where a fund has launched during the year, we believe there is insufficient data to provide investors with a useful assessment of the fund's past performance.
-We also look at how the fund has performed against its peers, both within the Investment Association (IA) sector and against a customised peer group provided by an independent third party, Broadridge (see the comparable market rates section on page 9 for more information).
+Where a fund has not reached its minimum recommended performance period, we are unable to fully assess performance and use a 'Grey' icon where this is the case.
+However, we monitor the performance of the fund in line with our product governance oversight framework.
+We also look at how the fund has performed against its peers, both within the Asset Class Consultants (ARC) review and against a customised peer group provided by an independent third party, Broadridge (see the comparable market rates section on page 9 for more information).